kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 **Ingest from multiple files**

-This release provides the user with the capability to load data from multiple files of the same type into a node/rel table.
-There are two ways that users can specify multiple csv file paths:
+You can now load data from multiple files of the same type into a node/rel table in two ways:
   - **file list**: `["vPerson0.csv", "vPerson1.csv", "vPerson2.csv"]`
-  - **glob pattern matching**: Similar to Linux [Glob](https://man7.org/linux/man-pages/man7/glob.7.html), Kùzu allows user to specify file paths that matches the glob pattern.
+  - **glob pattern matching**: Similar to Linux [Glob](https://man7.org/linux/man-pages/man7/glob.7.html), this will load files that matches the glob pattern.

 **Ingest from npy files**

 We start exploring how to enable data ingesting in column by column fashion.
-This feature is our first step of exploration and might evolve in the future.

-Consider a Paper table defined in the following DDL.
+Consider a `Paper` table defined in the following DDL.
 ```
 CREATE NODE TABLE Paper(id INT64, feat FLOAT[768], year INT64, label DOUBLE, PRIMARY KEY(id));
 ```